DallasUrbanists/dallasurbanists.com/blog/_posts/2023-09-18-scooters-are-back-dart-hires-100-security-officers-weekend-transit-more-popular-post-pandemic.md

 * $1 unlock, $0.39 per minute
 * Operable in Dallas, Plano, and Cockrell Hill.
 * *Not* operable in Park Cities (Highland Park and University Park).
-* No passes or subscriptions offered in Dallas at this time.
+* No passes or subscriptions are offered in Dallas at this time.
 However, discount offers are intermittently available in the Bird app.
 * [Download Bird app](https://go.bird.co/)

 ## Superpedestrian